View Barbara Thomas's Obituary on MyEasternShoreMD.com and share memories

 In lieu of flowers, donations may be made to the Heron Point Benevolent Fund, 501 East Campus Ave., Chestertown, MD.

-Arrangements by Fellows, Helfenbein & Newnam Funeral Home, 130 Speer Road, Chestertown, MD.
+Arrangements by Fellows, Helfenbein and Newnam Funeral Home, 130 Speer Road, Chestertown.